List of Soul Eater characters: Death the Kid

 Death the Kid (デス・ザ・キッド, Desu za Kiddo), called "Kid" for short, is the son of Shinigami.
-Kid is created from a part of his father's being like his older brother Asura as an incomplete shinigami, modeled after his father’s creator Shinra Kusakabe.
+His name took inspiration from Billy the Kid.
+Kid is created from a part of his father's being like his older brother Asura as an incomplete shinigami, modeled after his father's creator Shinra Kusakabe.
 Lacking his father's aspect of fear and starting out as a child, however, Kid grows and develops his own personality.
 His status as a shinigami grants him formidable godlike powers such as invincibility to a point, but he suffers from asymmetriphobia and a crippling obsessive-compulsive disorder for symmetry in everyday life, stemming from his father's "madness of order".
 This mindset results in him becoming the meister of the Thompson sisters after seeing their matching weapon forms as a means to preserve his personal symmetry, but unable to fight using one of them while the other is missing.
 Because of his status as shinigami and a polished meister, Kid is not required to collect souls or attend DWMA, but he does so anyway to create custom weapons suited to his desires.

 Kid's most distinguishing feature is the set of three white lines on the left side of his hair called the Lines of Sanzu, which plagues him at times due to their asymmetry.
 However, the Lines of Sanzu are revealed to be symbol of his status as a shinigami, and their eventual connection would awaken his full power.
 Later in the story, upon learning of his origins as the technical brother of Asura, Kid fears becoming a greater threat than his brother if he unlocks his full potential.
 However, after being assured by Maka and understanding his father's true power in the process, Kid connects the lines and assumes his true form, thus killing his father, as only one true shinigami can exist at a time.